Top 10 Richest NASCAR Drivers

 Which NASCAR driver is the highest paid driver in 2021?

-Kyle Busch will be the highest paid NASCAR driver for 2021, earning an approximately $17.8 million dollars for total earnings.
+Kyle Busch was the highest paid NASCAR driver for 2021, earning an approximately $17.8 million dollars in total earnings.
 His total earnings account for only his salary and endorsements, not additional winnings.
 He is set to receive $16.1 million in salary, and an additional $1.7 million in his endorsements and licensing deals.